omni-us/jsonargparse/DOCUMENTATION.rst

     export APP_LEV1__OPT1='from env 1'
     export APP_LEV1__OPT2='from env 2'

-Then in python the parser would use these variables, unless overridden by the command line arguments, that is:
+Then in Python the parser would use these variables, unless overridden by the command line arguments, that is:

 .. testsetup:: env